Wh1t3Fox/tempor/README.md

   --region region       Specify the Region to Host the Image --resources resource  Specify the hardware resources for the host image -s, --setup           Create a VPS
-  -l, --list            List Available VPS'
-  -f, --full            Full Configuration with hardening -m, --minimal         Minimal Configuration (just configs) --custom              Specify Ansible playbook for custom configuration (Path to main.yml file) --no-config           Do not run any configuration (except custom)
+  --ansible ansible     Specify Ansible playbook for custom configuration (Path to main.yml file) --packer packer       Specify Packer config for custom configuration (Path to *.pkr.hcl file) --additional-info     Displays available regions, images, and resources (with --help)

           Regions
 ┏━━━━━━━━━━━━━━┳━━━━━━━━━━┓